Pearsonothuria

 Pearsonothuria is a genus of sea cucumbers in the family Holothuriidae.
 Pearsonothuria graeffei is the only species in the genus.
 Graeffe's sea cucumber is found in the tropical Indo-Pacific Ocean and the type locality is Viti Island, Fiji.
+It is named after Eduard Heinrich Graeffe, Semper's coworker at the Museum Godeffroy.

 Description

 Pearsonothuria graeffei is a roughly cylindrical, thin-walled sea cucumber that grows to about 30 cm in length.
 Its mouth, at one end, is surrounded by a ring of up to 24 leaf-like, paddle-shaped tentacles with black stalks which are black on the upper side and white beneath.
 The anus is at the other end of the body and there are several rows of tube feet along the underside.
-The colour of the adults is pale brown and white, with black speckles and small thorn-like protuberances.
+The colour of the adults is pale brown and white, with black speckles and small thornlike protuberances.

-By contrast, the juveniles are brightly coloured, being white and blue or black, with a few large, yellow, thorn-like projections.
+By contrast, the juveniles are brightly coloured, being white and blue or black, with a few large, yellow, thornlike projections.
 This colouration makes them closely resemble the sea slug, Phyllidia varicosa, the bright colours of which warn predators of its toxicity.
 The appearance of the juvenile sea cucumbers begins to change when they grow larger than the slug and the mimicry is no longer effective.